What Is NIL and How Does the RallyFuel Platform Work?

 Arizona and New Mexico: Scholarship protections and game-time limits

 Arizona protects scholarships when athletes sign compensation agreements and bars contracts that conflict with team or IP rights.
-This preserves eligibility and academic support.
+This helps maintain eligibility and access to academic resources.

 New Mexico limits endorsements during games and bans use of team gear in many promotions.
 Plan activations outside competition windows to avoid problems with activity restrictions.